Last reviewed on 15th March 2022

 How does Help to Buy work?

-The Help to Buy scheme will boost your 5% deposit into a 25% deposit.
-This is because you can borrow up to 20% of the property price.
-If you’re buying a home in London, Help to Buy can boost your deposit to a staggering 45%.
+The Help to Buy mortgage scheme can boost a 5% deposit up to 25%.
+This is because you can borrow up to 20% of the property price with an equity loan.
+If you’re buying a home in London, Help to Buy can boost your deposit to a staggering 40%.

 There are conditions for using the Help to Buy scheme, such as: